rohin-nayar/rohin-nayar.github.io/docs/_posts/2024-01-21-weekthree.markdown

 [Refactoring Guru][Refactoring-Guru] is a resource I was recently recommended to explore and learn the details of design patterns.
 Having looked at the documentation for the Observer pattern and implemented at work, I was very pleased to be able to organize my code in a logical manner to tackle a common problem.
 Understanding and applying design patterns not only enhances the structure of your code but also contributes to the overall system design.
 Design patterns provide proven solutions to common design problems, promoting code reuse, flexibility, and maintainability.

-In the context of robotics engineering, the Observer pattern, it allows a subject to notify its observers of state changes without coupling the subject and observers tightly.
+In the context of robotics engineering, the Observer pattern, allows a subject to notify its observers of state changes without coupling the subject and observers tightly.
 This decoupling is crucial in robotics applications where different components must interact seamlessly.

-As I continue with my software engineering journey, I have recognized the importance of other skills than programming, which make up a good software engineer.
-One of which is the presentation and modularity of the code.
-Getting the code to work as expected is one aspect, but having code which can be expanded on is beneficial for the team to be able to integrate their code, enabling your team to communicate more efficiently.

-In conclusion, combining strong programming skills with an understanding of design patterns and system design is pivotal.
+Combining strong programming skills with an understanding of design patterns and system design is pivotal.
 These skills not only improve the quality of your code but also contribute to the efficiency, maintainability, and scalability of the overall robotics system.

 [Refactoring-Guru]: https://refactoring.guru/design-patterns